A Common Food Staple Contributing to Weight Gain, Parkinson’s, MS, Cancer, Alzheimer’s, Hormone issues, and Bad Cholesterol.

 Maya Nuts aka Ramon Seeds: The flavor is much like coffee with chocolate notes.
 It’s technically a seed and not a nut.
 I have come across a brand called Teeccino and they do carry some organic tea bags that have this Ramon seed.
 It is quite delicious, no caffeine, but naturally energizes you and tastes like coffee.
 If you are addicted to coffee/caffeine, you may need to wean yourself off and not go cold turkey.
 I would check it out, mostly found at Natural food stores and of course online!

 So, what steps can you start with today?
 Pick away at it, even if it’s just starting with that smoothie every morning.
 Maybe it is switching out the coffee and caffeine type drinks.
-I’m wishing anyone the best healing!
+I’m wishing everyone the best healing!
 Keep learning, keep digging, keep trying!
 You got this!

 References and more resources available upon request.